christianityorigins/website/writing/_posts/2024-08-13-the-origins-of-christianity.md

 -   Most of the 'new History' that we accept as fact today was created by Hegesippus (rabbi Akiva's student) aka 'Josephus', the Church Fathers, and the Jesuits starting with Joseph Justus Scaliger.
-Most history was rewritten to retrofit to the bible.
+Most history was falsified to retrofit with the bible.

 My research is focused on identifying the people who wrote the bible, the context in which they wrote it, and my thesis addresses the question